markosankovic/notes/Notes on OBLAC Drives documentation for v19.0.0 release.md

 **Rationale**: Not quite sure about the description.
 Anyway, whatever the description it has to be consistent.

+> Installation
+> Optionally, connect the box to your local area network using the upper LAN port.
+This is necessary if you want to commission the SOMANET Servo Node through the network rather than via wireless.

+> ...
+This will allow you to access OBLAC Drives tool over the local area network rather than having to connect to OBLAC Drives Box over WiFi.

+**Rationale**: Provisioning is really done over EtherCAT.
+Only the access to OBLAC Drives application is somewhat different whether you use WiFi access or local area network.

 > Connect to the GUI

 > Open OBLAC Drives

 **Rationale**: We are not really connecting, that implies some kind of software connection.
 Wa are opening an URL in our browser that will serve the OBLAC Drives application.
+It could also be *Access OBLAC Drives*.
 Sticker image must be updated.
 The IP address is not preferred anymore, but rather the assigned domain name.
 So, the application is available at http://oblac-drives-*network-name*.local and *network-name* is really a unique OBLAC Drives Box identifier.
-For Windows the mDNS domain name will not resolve without having Bonjour software, for then the IP address will work.
+For Windows the mDNS domain name will not resolve without having Bonjour software, so instruction on installation are required.

+I would say the preferred method to access OBLAC Drive application is to have box connected to a local network.
+WiFi access in documentation should come later, with something like: 'It is also possible to connect to OBLAC Drives Box over Wifi...'.

+> Open a web browser to the IP stated on the sticker (192.168.0.1 by default)
 > A pre-installed version of OBLAC Drives will open.
 You can access your Node by WiFi.

-> This not required and especially You can access your Node by WiFi.
+> This not required and especially *You can access your Node by WiFi*.
 What is Node here?
 It's better to say in step 2: Open OBLAC Drives in your browser by navigating to http://oblac-drives-12345fad.local

-My personal preference is use first uppercase letter for the Internet<sup>[[2]]</sup>.
+My personal preference is to use first uppercase letter for the Internet<sup>[[2]]</sup>.

 > Accessing the Internet

-Here we need to explain that it is possible to use OBLAC Drives Box offline and to install and run the previous versions of OBLAC Drives.
+Remove this section.
+We need to add another link below OBLAC Drives Box and OBLAC Drives VM called Updating OBLAC Drives where we are going to describe how to use OBLAC Drives Update Service, how we match the supported firmwares etc. We need to explain that it is possible to use OBLAC Drives Box offline and to install and run the previous versions of OBLAC Drives.
 Newer versions of OBLAC Drives that get installed will be cached on the box, but they will have to be downloaded from the Internet.

 OBLAC Drives Box acts as NAT and so when connected over WiFi and if the box is connected to the Internet over LAN then the connected computer will have the Internet access.

 We must remove IP discovery.
 That is not requred anymore and the service (IP Addr Service) will be removed.

+> That’s it!
+You may now proceed to Commision your Node

+> That's it!
+You may now proceed to commision your SOMANTE Servo Node.

 ## https://doc.synapticon.com/oblac_drives/oblac_drives_setup/index.html